amenzhinsky/dbus-codegen-go/README.md

 dbus-codegen-go -xml -dest=org.freedesktop.systemd1
 ```

-Here's an example of a bit more advanced usage, where we're changing the generated code's package name and narrow down the introspected interfaces to just two we need, plus we're trimming `org.freedesktop.systemd1` prefix to shorten generated structure names:
+Here's an example of a bit more advanced usage, where we're changing the generated code's package name and narrow down the introspected interfaces to just two we need, plus we're trimming `org.freedesktop` prefix to shorten generated structure names:

 ```
 dbus-codegen-go \